Kiran7007/Interview-Preparation/README.md

 * What is Dialog in Android?
 * What is View in Android?
 * Can you create custom views?
 How?
-* What are ViewGroups and how they are different from the views?
 * What is the difference between a fragment and an activity?
 Explain the relationship between the two.
 * What is the difference between Serializable and Parcelable?
 Which is the best approach in Android?
 * What are "launch modes"?
 [Link](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)